Close Menu

 Sir,

-A 78-year-old female patient presented to our clinic with congestion in the right nasal cavity and recurrent epistaxis for a one-month period.
-The medical history was not significant except hypertension, hyperlipidaemia and rheumatoid arthritis.
+A 78-year-old female patient presented to our clinic with congestion in the right nasal cavity and recurrent epistaxis for a month period.

 Accepted: